Classification with Asymmetric Label Noise: Consistency and Maximal Denoising: The Challenge of Label Noise

 {\bf Neyman-Pearson.} As noted above, the true and contaminated LRTs have the same ROC.
 If a point on this ROC is chosen such that $\Rtn(f) = \alpha$, it will generally not be the case that $R_0(f) = \alpha$.
 This follows because $\Rtn(f) = (1-\pn) R_0(f) + \pn R_1(f)$.
 Simple algebra shows that $R_0(f) = \Rtn(f)$ iff $\pn = 0$ or $R_0(f) + R_1(f) = 1$.
 The latter condition is not satisfied by an optimal classifier unless $P_0 = P_1$, since it corresponds to random guessing.
 The former case, $\pn = 0$, means the negative class has no contamination, and is equivalent (after swapping class labels) to learning from positive and unlabeled examples.

-{\bf Minmax.} The minmax classifier corresponds to the point on the ROC of the true and contaminated LRTs where $R_0(f) = R_1(f)$.
+{\bf Minmax.} The minmax criterion is defined as $R(f) := \max\{R_0(f),R_1(f)\}$, and the minmax classifier is the minimizer of this quantity.
+The minmax classifier corresponds to the point on the ROC of the true and contaminated LRTs where $R_0(f) = R_1(f)$.
 Indeed, if $R_0(f) \ne R_1(f)$, then $\max \{R_0(f), R_1(f)\}$ can be decreased by moving along the ROC such that the larger of $R_0(f), R_1(f)$ is decreased.
 Thus, designing a classifier with respect to the contaminated distributions yields a point on the optimal ROC where $\Rtn(f) = \Rtp(f)$.
 Using equations \eqref{eqn:r0t} and \eqref{eqn:r1t}, simple algebra reveals that $\Rtn(f) = \Rtp(f)$ and $R_0(f) = R_1(f)$ for the same $f$ iff $\pn = \pp$ or $R_0(f) = R_1(f) = \frac12$.
 The first condition is not satisfied for asymmetric label noise, and the latter condition is not true for an optimal classifier unless $P_0 = P_1$.

-In summary, a classifier that is optimal with respect to the contaminated Type I and II errors is not optimal with respect to the true Type I and II errors, except in special cases.
-Based on the above discussion, in the setting of asymmetric, random label noise, it is essential to have accurate estimates of true Type I and Type II errors.
-These estimates, in turn, facilitate the design of discrimination rules with respect to any criterion.
-For concreteness, in later sections we examine the minmax criterion in detail.
-However, our approach readily extends to other performance measures that are based on the false positive and negative rates.